adityasaky/gittuf-ndss-eval/README.md

 which causes verification to fail.

 **To run the experiment, run:**

 ```sh
 python3 experiment1.py
 ```

 ### Experiment 2 - Delegations

-This epxeriment simulates utilization of gittuf's delegations feature.
+This eexperiment simulates utilization of gittuf's granular delegations feature that allows for distributing policy declaration responsibilities amongst multiple developers without overprivileging them.

-First, a repository owner defines a policy and delegates authority to make changes to the `main` branch to developer 1.
-Developer 1 then (without authorization) delegates access to the `feature` branch to developer 2.
-Developer 2 then makes a change to the `feature` branch.
+First, a repository owner defines a policy and delegates authority to make changes to the `main` branch to developer 1 and the `feature` branch to developer 2.
+Developer 1 then delegates trust to developer 3 for the `feature` branch, _despite developer 1 not being trusted for that branch_.

-When the developer attempts to verify the changes made to policy and branches, gittuf alerts them to the unathorized changes.
+When developer 3 attempts to verify their change to the `feature` branch, gittuf alerts them that they are not trusted for the branch.
+In summary, this highlights that gittuf's delegations can be used to enable developers to extend the policy in limited ways: developer 1 is trusted to delegate trust only in the `main` branch.

 **To run the experiment, run:**

 ```sh
 python3 experiment2.py
 ```